Taking a trip on the historic UNESCO World Heritage Kalka-Shimla toy train is like traveling back in time.

 Tourist Train Services

-In addition to two general trains, there are three regular tourist train services that run on the Kalka Shimla railway.
+In addition to two passenger trains, there are three regular tourist train services that run on the Kalka Shimla railway.
 These are:

 - Shivalik Deluxe Express -- a premium express train with carpet, wide glass windows, cushioned seats, relaxing music, and upgraded toilets.
 It fits 120 passengers.
 Food is provided, and the train only has one stop at Barog.